• Skip to primary navigation

 Not only because of the level of safety in San Miguel de Allende but also because of the many different adventures available in this charming colonial-style city.
 Whether that be the Horserback riding adventures or the chance to head out to Canada de la Virgen during your stay.

-The tourist zone is a joy to explore and there’s a lot to do, but you can also venture out and explore the surrounding areas as long as it’s safe.
+The tourist zone is a joy to explore and there鈥檚 a lot to do, but you can also venture out and explore the surrounding areas as long as it鈥檚 safe.

-I recommend you do your research and prepare an itinerary for your trip.
-This will help you enjoy your trip a lot better while staying safe.
+Research these budget hostels and prepare a solid itinerary for your trip.
+This will help you enjoy your stay a lot better while remaining safe.

 Do your due diligence so you can be aware of the areas you need to avoid as well as other risks for tourists, such as scams.
 Take precautions based on said research and you will have a great time in San Miguel de Allende.